Theodore Wint Grave

-Theodore Wint Grave is a public artwork by an unknown artist, located at the Arlington National Cemetery in Arlington, Virginia, United States.
+Theodore Wint Grave is a public artwork by an unknown artist, located at Arlington National Cemetery in Arlington, Virginia, United States.
 This sculpture was surveyed in 1995 as part of the Smithsonian's Save Outdoor Sculpture! program.
 "Theodore Wint Grave" serves as the final resting place for Brigadier General Theodore J. Wint.

 Description

 This granite marker feature a profile bust relief of Brigadier General Theodore J. Wint in military uniform with epaulets on the proper left shoulder.
 The relief is placed in an oval shape with palm fronds extending from the top and bottom.
 This bronze relief is placed on a tall, column like, multi-tiered unit that has a polished sphere on the top.
 The sphere rests on top of a rope or chain design.
 The rear of the base has a plaque of the Seal of Pennsylvania.

 The front of the base, below the relief is inscribed: